medisredzic/artificial-intelligence/README.md

 # artificial-intelligence
-Implementation of assignments in Artificial Intelligence
+Implementation of assignments in subject Artificial Intelligence